TomographicImaging/CIL/README.md

 The user will then need to add the path `<install_directory>/lib` to the environment variable `PATH` or `LD_LIBRARY_PATH`, depending on system OS.

-# References
+# Citation

+To cite CIL, we request that you include citations to **both** the software on Zenodo, and a CIL paper:

+[1] Pasca, E., Jørgensen, J. S., Papoutsellis, E., Ametova, E., Fardell, G., Thielemans, K., Murgatroyd, L., Duff, M., & Robarts, H. (2023).
+Core Imaging Library (CIL).
+Zenodo. https://doi.org/10.5281/zenodo.4746198

+In most cases, the first CIL paper will be the appropriate choice:

-[1] Jørgensen JS et al. 2021 [Core Imaging Library Part I: a versatile python framework for tomographic imaging](https://doi.org/10.1098/rsta.2020.0192).
+[2] Jørgensen JS et al. 2021 [Core Imaging Library Part I: a versatile python framework for tomographic imaging](https://doi.org/10.1098/rsta.2020.0192).
 Phil.
 Trans.
 R. Soc.
 A 20200192. [**Code.**](https://github.com/TomographicImaging/Paper-2021-RSTA-CIL-Part-I) [Pre-print](https://arxiv.org/abs/2102.04560)

+However, if your work is more closely related to topics covered in our second CIL paper then please additionally or alternatively reference the second paper:

-[2] Papoutsellis E et al. 2021 [Core Imaging Library - Part II: multichannel reconstruction for dynamic and spectral tomography](https://doi.org/10.1098/rsta.2020.0193).
+[3] Papoutsellis E et al. 2021 [Core Imaging Library - Part II: multichannel reconstruction for dynamic and spectral tomography](https://doi.org/10.1098/rsta.2020.0193).
 Phil.
 Trans.
 R. Soc.
 A 20200193. [**Code.**](https://github.com/TomographicImaging/Paper-2021-RSTA-CIL-Part-II) [Pre-print](https://arxiv.org/abs/2102.06126)